-Physical practices, therefore, can be seen embrace these different aspects of experience by using our abstracting and reflective capacities to plan structures of physical practice that engage with the habituating processes that are more subtly present in our engagement with the world.
+One of the most interesting aspects of this perspective on the relation between mind and body is its bearing on our understanding of habit and practice.
+For example, our abstracting and reflective capacities enable us to plan structures of physical practice that engage the habituating processes of the body and mind.
+In doing so we develop skill as our ability to enact a given movement and what we perceive as we do so becomes increasingly refined.
 Dance, unlike most other physical practices, however, is one that embodies, most fundamentally, the rich range of qualitative dynamics in movement and aspires beyond its functional value to a communicative and expressive realm.
-The terms given to ballet steps, for example tendu, frappé, or fondu (to stretch, to strike and to melt respectively) are qualitative ones – they denote a specific dynamic of movement, not just the positions that one assumes.
+The terms given to ballet steps, for example tendu, frappé, or fondu (to stretch, to strike and to melt respectively) are qualitative ones – they denote a specific dynamic process of movement, not just the positions that one assumes.
 Maxine Sheets-Johnstone in her book ‘The Corporeal Turn’ explains how an evolutionary perspective on movement highlights the degree to which meaning is present in these qualitative dynamics of movement – what she terms a ‘kinetic semantics’.
-As noted above, the particular dynamic of an object moving towards you carries with it a very specific meaning.
-Think of the difference in how you’d react to a stray cricket ball and the tender caress of your lover, for example.
+As noted above, the particular dynamic of an object’s motion carries with it a specific meaning in relation to the well-being of an organism.
+Imagine the difference in the motion of, and how you’d react to, a stray cricket ball and the tender caress of your lover, for example.
 It is these qualitative dynamics that underlie the continuous, but largely non-conscious, aesthetic engagement we have with the world - one that embodies the intelligence of a history of the evolution of life in movement.
 These qualitative dynamics have emotive resonance because we share a common body.
-As Mark Johnson says:
+As the philosopher Mark Johnson says:

 ‘We know the meanings of various bodily movements and gestures in dance precisely because we know the feeling and meaning of our own bodily gestures.
 We know how it feels when our bodies sway gracefully and rhythmically versus when we slip and fall, or jump back in fright.
 We know intuitively what it means to “be up” and happy, just as we know what it means to “feel low” when we are depressed.
 Our bodily posture and openness to the world is upright and expansive when we are joyful, and it is drooping and contracting when we are sad.’
+(Johnson, 2007 p.45)

 It is precisely because this engagement exists in a continuously unfolding dynamic present that it stands at odds with the scientific and literalistic tendency of knowing and confirming things only by means of a recorded proof, or by naming them.
 Language only reports experience however – it is post-kinetic – and this is why we struggle to put into words, or describe adequately what we are feeling from one fleeting moment to the next.
-This is why I believe that in a world of excessive literalism, to dance – to live in the feeling of experience as it unfolds – is to be open and connected to the rich range of qualities that are the very foundation of life and human meaning.
-Science and rationality have rightly ridded us of many misguided superstitions and dramatically improved the material conditions of life, but to take them as the basis of how we understand ourselves and experience the world leaves us with a narrow and depressingly cold picture of humanity.
+This is why I believe that in a world of perhaps excessive literalism, to dance – to live in the feeling of experience as it unfolds – is to be open and connected to the rich range of qualities that are the very foundation of life and human meaning.
+Science and rationality have rightly freed us from many misguided superstitions and dramatically improved the material conditions of life, but to take them as the basis of how we understand ourselves and experience the world leaves us with a narrow and depressingly cold picture of humanity.
 As Carl Jung said: